 Lastly, the Court held that Myriad’s claim directed to methods for screening potential cancer therapeutics based on changes in cell growth rates constituted patentable subject matter.
 (Slip op., p.
 53).
 The Court found that this method claim satisfied the machine-or-transformation test set forth in Bilski, because the claimed steps of "growing” cells and "determining” the cells’ growth rate were transformative steps.
 (Slip op., pp. 53-54).
 Relying on Research Corp.
 Techs., Inc. v.
 Microsoft Corp., 627 F.3d 859, 869 (Fed.
 Cir.
 2010), the Court further held that this method claim was not so "‘manifestly abstract’ as to claim only a scientific principle, not a patent-eligible process.”
 (Slip op., p.
 54).

-Judge Bryson concurred with the decision regarding standing and the patentability of cDNA claims and the method claims.
+Judge Bryson concurred with the decision regarding the patentability of cDNA claims and the method claims.
 However, he disagreed that the BRCA gene claims and claims directed to gene fragments were patentable subject matter.
 Judge Bryson reasoned that these claims should be unpatentable because the only change made to the isolated genes related to their extraction from the natural environment, such that they were not materially different from the native genes.
 He did not believe the PTO’s longstanding practice of issuing gene patents was entitled to any particular deference.

 The plaintiffs filed a petition for writ of certiorari in the US Supreme Court on December 7, 2011.
 On March 26, 2012 the Court granted the petition, vacated the Federal Circuit judgment and remanded the case for further consideration in light of the Court’s recent decision in Mayo Collaborative Services v.
 Prometheus Laboratories, Inc.